Jainism and Buddhism

 Jains also follow strict practices like fasting, especially during festivals such as Paryushan, and lead ascetic lifestyles, particularly for monks and nuns who renounce all worldly possessions.

-• Buddhist Symbols and Practices
+• Buddhism Symbol and Practices

 In Buddhism, symbols convey teachings and inspire contemplation.
 The Dharma Wheel (Dharmachakra) symbolizes the Buddha’s teachings and the path to enlightenment.
 The lotus flower represents purity, spiritual awakening, and the potential to rise above suffering.
 Stupas, dome-shaped structures, house relics and symbolize the enlightened mind.